 The Fancy Indians dress in costumes with brightly coloured feathers.

-My favourite traditional form, the moko jumbie is a West African creation portrayed by masqueraders mounted on stilts up to 12 ft. high.
+My favourite traditional Carnival character!
+The moko jumbie is a West African creation portrayed by masqueraders mounted on stilts up to 12 ft. high.
 The word Moko is derived from an African god and Jumbie means ghost.
 Image Source: Maria Nunes 2017 Photography.

-As I mentioned, the Carnival season begins right after Christmas, up to the parade days on Monday and Tuesday.
-During this time, you can participate in a range of activities.
+During the Trinidad Carnival season, before the parade days, you can participate in a range of activities.
 Music lovers can enjoy visits to various steel pan yards around the capital city, Port-of-Spain, and attend the Panorama competition – a battle of the top steel pan bands in the country.
 There are also competitions for local music art forms such as calypso, chutney and soca.

 History buffs can attend the re-enactment of the Canboulay Riots of 1881, at Piccadilly on the Greens, Port of Spain on the Friday before Carnival Monday.
-This event showcases the origins of the Carnival street parade.
+This event showcases the origins of the Trinidad Carnival street parade.
 Canboulay (Cannes Brulees), signifies the period of burning sugarcane during slavery.
-Visitors can view a skit depicting the clashes between colonial security forces and the parade participants.
+Visitors can view a skit depicting the clashes between colonial police and parade participants.
 Stick fighting, jab jabs and African dance and drumming are also shown.

 Major costume competitions before the Carnival Monday and Tuesday parades include the Kings and Queens of Carnival and Kiddies Carnival.
 See below for shots of the Carnival Queens and Kings Competition by talented local photographer and my friend, Damian Luk Pat !